Phase

 4A: Participants planning to receive abiraterone acetate for the first time (participants who received prior abiraterone acetate are not eligible).Participants may have had exposure to up to 2 NHTs with a similar mechanism ofaction (apalutamide, enzalutamide or darolutamide) in the non-mCRPC and mCRPCsetting.

-Dose expansion phase: up to approximately 10 subjects with prior exposure toabiraterone acetate may be enrolled into Part 4A expansion cohort. d.
+Dose-expansion phase: up to approximately 10 participants with prior exposure toabiraterone acetate may be enrolled into Part 4A expansion cohort. d.
 4B: Participants planning to receive enzalutamide for the first time (participants who received prior enzalutamide/apalutamide or daralutamide are noteligible).

 All parts: